iterative/dvc.org/content/docs/studio/how-it-works.md

 - Details of your ML models, including versions and stage assignments, are extracted from the Git commits and tags.

-## How Iterative Studio presents your project data:
+## How Iterative Studio presents your project data

 - Iterative Studio creates an
   [interactive, tabular representation](/doc/studio/user-guide/projects-and-experiments/explore-ml-experiments#components-of-a-project)